UniversalPropositions/universalpropositions.github.io/index.md

 - **UP:PRED** (column 11) contains predicate sense label for this predicate.
 This sense provides roleset specific meanings for each of its arguments, as defined in EN propbank.
 - **UP:ARGHEADS** (column 12) contains the argument heads for arguments of this predicate.
 Each argument is in the format `label:token_id`.
 The arguments are separated by pipe `|` charactor.
 - **UP:ARGSPANS** (column 13) contains the argument spans for arguments of this predicate.
 Each argument is in the format `label:start_token_id-end_token_id`.
 The arguments are separated by pipe `|` charactor.
+-
+#### Repository
+A UP release contains treebanks of the corresponding UD release.
+Since UP is automatically generated silver data we also release hand annotated EN SRL labels for a subset of the lanaguges to facilitate the research community to perform fair evaluation of their multilingual and cross-lingual SRL systems.
+To differentiate Gold from UP data we use the following conventions:
+- `UP_<language>-<corpus>`
+- `GOLD_<language>-<corpus>`

+In addition, each language has a folder with verb overview files (produced from the frame files) in HTML format.
+These files can be viewed in a browser and give an overview of all English frames that each target language verb can evoke.

 #### Script
 We provide a python script to combine such a UP file with its corresponding UD file to produce the desired 13 column `.conllup` file.
 The script is available in [tools](https://github.com/UniversalPropositions/tools) repository: `up2/merge_ud_up.py`.